 Resources

-Collected here you’ll find links to resources both at Columbia and in the wider world of American Studies.
-We’ve also included some guides and handouts generated through the program that students have found helpful over the years in approaching their research and their careers.
+Here, you will find links to resources both at Columbia and in the wider world of American Studies.
+We include some guides and handouts generated through the program that students have found helpful over the years in approaching their research and their careers.

 How to Think About an Interdisciplinary Study

-A number of MA graduates go on to PhDs in a range of fields, including American Studies, Media Studies, English, History, and Political Science.
-In the recent past, students have received fellowships to study at Brown University, Yale University, University of Virginia, Fordham University, the University of Colorado.
-Admission to PhD programs is a complex proposition, and often requires careful consideration both of one’s own aptitudes and the shape of the departments which make up the field one would like to study.
+A number of M.A. graduates pursue Ph.Ds. in a range of fields, including American Studies, Media Studies, English, History, and Political Science.
+In recent years, students have been awarded fellowships to study at institutions like Brown University, Yale University, the University of Virginia, Fordham University, and the University of Colorado.
+Admission to Ph.D. programs is a multifaceted process that often necessitates thoughtful consideration of one’s own strengths and the structure of the departments within the desired field of study.

-The CSER faculty has put together a handout for approaching PhD admissions for MA students which provides suggests for how to approach the PhD admissions process.
-Students should consult their advisors about further graduate study at intervals throughout their matriculation at Columbia.
+The CSER faculty has assembled a handout for approaching Ph.D. admissions, offering M.A. students valuable suggestions to approach the Ph.D. admissions process.
+During their studies, students should consult their advisors periodically regarding further graduate study.

-Managing the freedom of interdisciplinary study depends on having a strong self-conception of your research direction and a sophisticated historical sense of what kind of interdisciplinary work has proceeded you.
-In the toggles below you will find a list of links relevant to American Studies that will help orient you within the history and institutional life of the field.
-Note that this list is heavily inflected by literary and historical research, which by no means represents the current limits of American Studies.
+Effectively navigating the freedom of interdisciplinary study relies on developing a strong conception of your research direction and a clear sense of the interdisciplinary work that has preceded you.
+Below, you will find a list of curated links relevant to American Studies, designed to provide orientation within the field’s rich history and institutional landscape.

 Library Research Guide

-The Columbia Librarian for American History and Literature, John Tofanelli, has put together a comprehensive guide to online databases relevant to the study of American history and literature.
-Please do click through to see which of the resources he has collected there are most relevant to your research.
-It is also a regularly updating resource, since the new databases appear all the time, so go back again every so often!
+John Tofanelli, the Columbia Librarian for American History and Literature, has compiled a comprehensive guide to online databases pertinent to the study of American history and literature.
+We encourage you to explore the resources he has collected to identify those most relevant to your research.
+This guide is updated regularly to reflect new databases, please revisit it periodically for the latest additions.

 Professional Associations